enixdark/mesh-performance-tools/README.md

 `mix cli mqtt` or `mix mqtt`

-For http, currently, it's only support subscriber with 2 mode:
+Currently, it's only support subscriber with 2 mode:

 - unique: use a uuid and token of a device that have registered
 - file: load a uuid and token of a device or devices that u define in file, for sample format file, please check it in samples/data